LuxoftLab/ShareClipboard/README.md

 Find the latest experimental source in [test]
 Feel free to contact me about any questions

+!!!
+IMPORTANT NOTE !!!
+If you use SC on Windows, please, specify the default dir to save temp files.
+The directory is /tmp/ per default!

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or